seizaku/coursecha/README.md

 * **Personalized Learning:** Coursecha tailors the learning experience to each individual's needs and knowledge level, optimizing the learning process and ensuring efficient knowledge acquisition.
 * **Structured Learning Path:** The visual flowchart provides a clear roadmap for learning, keeping volunteers focused and motivated on their journey towards becoming skilled urban microfarmers.
 * **Interactive Support:** The AI-powered chatbot offers continuous support and guidance, addressing user queries and fostering a more engaging learning experience.
-* **Increased Volunteer Engagement:** Coursecha's personalized and interactive approach is designed to keep volunteers engaged and motivated throughout their learning journey.
-* **Improved Learning Outcomes:** By providing a structured and personalized learning environment, Coursecha empowers volunteers to achieve a deeper understanding of urban microfarming concepts and techniques.
+* **Improved Learning Outcomes:** By providing a structured and personalized learning environment, Coursecha empowers young Filipinos to achieve a deeper understanding of urban microfarming concepts and techniques.
-* **Enhanced Impact:** Ultimately, Coursecha's goal is to contribute to the success of KidsWhoFarm's mission by empowering volunteers to become effective agents of change in their communities.
+* **Enhanced Impact:** Ultimately, Coursecha's goal is to contribute to the success of Kids Who Farm's mission by having more young Filipinos be part of the farming solution.

 ## Getting Started 🚀